 IF versus Calorie Restriction

-Most studies compare Intermittent Fasting to calorie restriction in the sense that both have several health benefits.
-However, unlike IF, calorie restriction has many downsides: it's difficult to stick with and can be frustrating.
-It leads to muscle loss, loss of bone mineral density and may also cause severe micronutrient deficiencies.
-This is, of course, relative and depends on the scale of the calorie restriction.
-Another study of mice compared IF and calorie restriction and found that IF exceeded the beneficial effects of calorie restriction.
-This study compared individuals on IF and calorie restriction and found both to be equally effective for weight loss, although IF was better for the retention of lean mass.
-So, what if there was a way to improve your healthy and enjoy life without restricting yourself at the same time?
+A study of mice compared IF and calorie restriction and found that IF exceeded the beneficial effects of calorie restriction.
+(3) Another study compared individuals on IF and calorie restriction and found both to be equally effective for weight loss, although IF was better.
+(4) So, what if there was a way to improve your healthy and enjoy life without restricting yourself at the same time?
 It seems that Intermittent Fasting is the best way to achieve both.

 Bottom line: Fasting seems to have all the benefits of calorie restriction without its downsides.
 Fasting leads to natural calorie restriction - without forcing yourself, you will likely eat less.
 Even if you have a large meal after a fasting period, it will likely not make up for the time you have been fasting.